Late July 2017

 Most of the fish I catch are brownies, with a few smaller brooks.
 About two dozen go 12-13 inches and they are great fighters, but the big ones mentioned in the guidebook are AWOL.
 The rest are 6-10 inches.

 The canyon is so dazzling with its sheer walls contrasting with the lush vegetation and handsome spruce trees that line the banks of the creek with its noisy rushing waters.
 All my favorite wildflowers are here–monkshoods, elephant heads, columbines, mountains bells, some growing at impossible angles out of the sheer rock faces.
 Between the fish and the scenery, I lose track of time.
 A rumble of thunder jolts me out of my trance.
-I look at my watch and am surprised to It’s almost 2 p.m., and I have no idea how much further I have to go up the canyon to find a spot where I can clamber out.
+I look at my watch and am surprised see it’s almost 2 p.m., and I have no idea how much further I have to go up the canyon to find a spot where I can clamber out.
 A rain squall moves through sending me scurrying under a big blue spruce for cover.
 Time for a snack, but before I do, I pull out my secret weapon from my fly vest.
 One of the savviest pieces of advice I have received about venturing into the backcountry when rain is a possibility was from a guide in the Boundary Waters of Minnesota–take an umbrella.
 He was right.
 I might look a bit like a twit sitting under that tree with a striped travel-sized umbrella over my head, but I am dry and happy.
 Thankfully no one is there to witness or memorialize me.
 As I wait for the rain to abate, I check my Google Maps and see that a couple of bends up in the creek there is a break in the canyon walls where a feeder stream flows in flanked by a moderate open slope to climb out.

 That last stretch produces some hot fishing in deep pools at the bends and along some runs along the canyon wall faces.
 Finally I am at the feeder creek, and my fish count is somewhere around the magic number 69 caught and released.
 Maybe just one or two more good ones to make sure I make my birthday tally and end the day on a high note.
 I walk past the mouth of the feeder creek and am pleased to see one last inviting pool before the canyon walls pinch in again.
 The best-looking water is along the rock face of the cliff, so I bounce my fly off of it.
 The Trude settles on the water and bounces jauntily downstream a few feet before it is intercepted by a nice brownie.
 He puts up a good fight, a nice 13-incher who almost gets down below me before I get him to the net.
 Perfect ending to my birthday outing!